 GENERAL INSURANCE COUNCIL OF MANITOBA

-On September 26, 2018, during a meeting of the Council, the evidence compiled during the investigation and the position of the Licensee was reviewed.
-Upon assess of the evidence, Council determined its Intended Decision.
-Pursuant to sections 375(1) and 375 (1.1) of the Act and Regulation 227/91, the Council hereby confirms its decision and corresponding reasons.
+On March 3, 2021, during a meeting of the Council, the evidence compiled during the investigation was presented and reviewed.
+Upon assessment of the evidence, Council determined its Intended Decision.

 FACTS AND EVIDENCE

 1. During all material times the Licensee was the Designated Representative for the Firm in Manitoba.

 2. As the Designated Representative, it was the Licensee’s responsibility to ensure compliance with the Act’s prohibition regarding unlicensed activity and that supervision of employees was present in accordance with the Licensing Rules.

 3. On March 17, 2017, February 27, 2018 and March 4, 2019, the Licensee completed annual Adjusting Firm Attestation forms and by affixing her signature, she attested that she understood she was required to:

 • ensure that proper and adequate supervision of employees is provided at all times (refer to the Licensing Rules and Code of Conduct);